 - Moving to another state without the court’s permission

-The court takes these types of parenting time failures equally as serious as time interference.
-It takes a psychological toll on your child if he or she feels abandoned or neglected by either parent.
-While you may want the court to give you sole custody when your co-parent consistently fails your child, the courts more likely will work to bring the other parent back into your child’s life by ordering mediation, counseling, supervised visits, and potentially even fines.
+The court takes parenting time failures as seriously as parenting time interference.
+If a child feels abandoned or neglected by a parent, it can take a psychological toll.
+While you may want the court to give you sole custody if your co-parent consistently fails your child, the courts are more likely to order mediation, counseling, supervised visits, or potentially even fines.

-Perhaps your co-parent’s work schedule changed, and it is impacting their ability to stick to the current parenting plan arrangement.
-Or, maybe there is an illness or injury that is impacting their schedule.
-Most co-parents run into parenting time failure issues at some point.
-Ideally, you and your co-parent can communicate in a civil manner and resolve the time failure issues.
-If not, turn to the courts for help as quickly as possible, it is in the best interests of your child that they enjoy time with both parents.
+Many co-parents run into parenting time failures at some point due to unexpected changes in their schedules, life circumstances, or emergencies.
+Ideally, you and your co-parent can communicate in a civil manner and resolve the time failure issues on your own.
+If not, turn to the courts for help as quickly as possible, as it is in the best interests of your child to have time with both parents.